Chester, CH1 4QQ

 The 6-screen Cannon cinema opened on 8th December 1990.
 It was a project of Cineplex Odeon.
 It was re-named MGM in 1991 and then in 1995 was re-named the Virgin.
 In 1999 it was re-named UGC and in 2005 it became the Cineworld.
 Seating capacities in the screens range from 366, down to 210.

 The Cineworld was closed on 10th October 2013.
-It was demolished by summer of 2017.
+It was demolished to make way for an Asda supermarket.

 The building last occupied by CINEWORLD at Sealand Road, opened on Tuesday 18th December 1990.